El Salvador and its missing children: A small country with huge scars

-Category: World Hits: 3During the 1979-1992 civil war in El Salvador, thousands of children were the victims of organised trafficking run by the army.
+Category: World Hits: 4During the 1979-1992 civil war in El Salvador, thousands of children were the victims of organised trafficking run by the army.
 It's estimated that around 30,000 infants were sent abroad for adoption – often without their parents' consent.
 This murky past was buried for the sake of amnesty; included in a peace agreement.
 To this day, hundreds of families are still searching for the truth about their origins.
 FRANCE 24's Laurence Cuvillier and Matthieu Comin report.

 Read more https://www.france24.com/en/tv-shows/revisited/20210108-el-salvador-and-its-missing-children-a-small-country-with-huge-scars